NoroffFEU/agency.noroff.dev/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist before requesting a review

-* [ ] Did you create a new branch before starting with this ticket?
+* [ ] I created a new branch before starting with this ticket?
-* [ ] Did you comment the issue after finish in the Frontend Team Board?
+* [ ] I commented the issue after finish in the Frontend Team Board?
-* [ ] Did you move the card to Quality Assurance after finish?
+* [ ] I moved the card to Quality Assurance after finish?

 ## Did you run into any issues?